21 student life hacks

 If you have a big enough freezer at home, buy the ingredients you need in bulk and freeze as much food as possible.
 This should save you money in the long run.

 Looking for ideas?
-We have a meal plan that includes breakfast, lunch, dinner and snacks and works out at less than £3 per day.
+We have a meal plan that includes breakfast, lunch, dinner and snacks and works out at around £3 per day.

 Get a part-time job that offers freebies and discounts

-Part-time jobs are very common ways for students to earn an income at university.
-In fact, 62% of students in our latest National Student Money Survey said they had a part-time job.
+Part-time jobs are a common way for students to earn an income at university.
+In fact, 56% of students in our latest National Student Money Survey said they had a part-time job.

 Not only are they a great way to make money, but they can also come with brilliant employee perks that help you save money.